 Of course if you come to Bath you should make your way to the ancient Roman Baths and learn their history, as the entire city was built around the discovery of thermal bathing waters.
 This is by far the most popular attraction in the city so be sure to arrive early if you want to skip the queue and have more than elbow room inside.
 There is an audio guide included within the ticket price that will guide you through the 60-90 minutes inside.

 Right next door to the Roman Baths is Bath Abbey, a medieval exterior with a gothic interior.
 The Abbey is also a great landmark as you walk around town and get lost.
-Just look up and 9 times out of 10 you can find your way back towards the centre of town by using the Abbey as your reference!
+Just look up to find your way back towards the centre of town by using the Abbey as your reference!

-Bath is surrounded by the River Avon and thus has a number of bridges connecting the old town to the more modern areas of Bath.
+Bath is surrounded by the River Avon and has a number of bridges connecting the old town.
 Pulteney Bridge is hands down the most scenic of them, lined with shops and the smell of freshly baked goods.

 As you wander around Bath you will likely come across The Circus.
 This is an historic circle of affluent townhouses designed by architect John Wood.

-Further along the way you will find Royal Crescent, an impressive row of 30 terraced houses designed by the same architect John Wood.
+Further along the way you will find Royal Crescent, an impressive row of 30 terraced houses.
+The houses were designed by the same architect, John Wood.

 Now for the fun stuff!
-After you’ve made your way around the city to discover its history as a living museum, you will start to look beyond the buildings for more culture that is alive and present today.
+After you’ve made your way around the city to discover its history, start looking for the bath that exists today.
 Our favourite place we found during our whole stay in Bath was Tivoli Cinema.

 Another fab find in Bath was Lulu Coffee.
-One of the days in Bath we explored on foot until we couldn’t walk anymore and made a pact not to make plans.
+We walked without a map or destination until we sniffed out a good coffee spot.
 We stumbled across some great coffee shops throughout the day, but this was our favourite.

 The Courtyard Cafe